Ilyas2503/Ilyas2503/README.md

 ### Hi there!
 I'm Ilyas
-I'm a android developer
+I’m an android developer

-I love to writing code and to sport
+I like sport and writing codes